top of page

 What Does A Reality Show Look Like for Yarn Arts?

 I've always wondered what a crochet or knit reality show would look like.
 Daniel and I have talked for the past 10 years about possibly doing this.
-Still, of course, we are not connected with anyone in production to make it happen, nor does my ambition to be a TV Host or be on a TV Show really pique my interest enough to want to apply or get an agent to do so.
+Still, of course, we are not connected with anyone in production to make it happen.
+Honestly, my ambition to be a TV host or be on a TV show doesn't really pique my interest enough to want to apply or get an agent to do so.

-My ideal reality show would be boring for non-yarn users, but I had this idea to travel to people's houses to review their yarn collection:
+My ideal reality show would be boring for non-yarn users, but I had this idea to travel to people's houses to review their yarn collections:

 • Understand their backstory.